JeffreyRiggle/my-site/content/blog/ai-tdd/index.md

 const value = localStorage[partition];
 ```

-Another assumption I had built up was that if I just feed it the errors from execution it would be able to deduce what was wrong and at least attempt a change that would fix the failure.
+Another assumption I had built up was that if I just fed it the errors from execution it would be able to deduce what was wrong and at least attempt a change that would fix the failure.
 What I found instead was that often the change it made would actually produce more failures and might not even fix the originally failing test.
-In the end I found that I had to directly state my expectations around why I thought its implementation was failing tests.
+In the end, I found that I had to directly state my expectations around why I thought its implementation was failing tests.

 ### Result
-In the end we worked out a solution that got all tests passing but still wasn't quite what I wanted.
-Ideally I wanted it to use generics for values on a log but due to how I wrote the tests `string` was sufficient.
-A bit tired from the converstation I gave up and accepted the result.
+In the end, we worked out a solution that got all tests passing but still wasn't quite what I wanted.
+Ideally, I wanted it to use generics for values on a log but due to how I wrote the tests `string` was sufficient.
+A bit tired from the conversation I gave up and accepted the result.

 ```javascript
 class LocalStorageLog {